cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 - As we do not need horizontal scaling for the database (by our assumed requirements) we will use a **Statefulset** (instead of a K8s deployment) with only one instance (replica count=1).

-- As database we will use Postgresql, where on Docker hub we can find a well suiting offical [Postgresql Docker image](https://hub.docker.com/_/postgres/).
+- As database we will use Postgresql, where on Docker hub we can find a well suiting official [Postgresql Docker image](https://hub.docker.com/_/postgres/).

 - The Postgresql Docker image gives us the possibility to override several default values via **environment variables** for e.g. the location for the database files (`PGDATA`) and the superuser password (`POSTGRES_PASSWORD`).
 (Information needed in step 5)